Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities

 \subsubsection{Decoder with a binary output}

 The backend of the segmentation module includes a decoder network that assigns proper segmentation for a given sequence of character vectors.
-With the vectorized encoding of the sentence as an input, the decoder network infers a binary sequence that indicates if there should be a space just after each character.
-Note that the length of the output sequence equals to $L-1$ where $L$ denotes the number of characters in the input sentence (Table 1).
+With the vectorized encoding of the sentence as an input, the decoder network infers a binary sequence that indicates if there should be a space that follows each character.
+Note that the length of the output sequence equals $L-1$ where $L$ denotes the number of characters in the input sentence (See Appendix~\ref{architecture}).